Yemen's Saleh vows to leave, troops kill 9 protesters

 Those include fighting with militant Islamists in the south, where Islamists have seized much of the territory in one province and have significant influence in another.

-Saleh's opponents have accused him of ceding ground to Islamists to bolster his claim that he alone can check the Yemen-based branch of al Qaeda, which has planned abortive attacks abroad from Yemen, one front in Washington's campaign of assassination by remotely controlled drones.
+Saleh's opponents have accused him of ceding ground to Islamists to bolster his claim that he alone can check the Yemen-based branch of al Qaeda, which has planned abortive attacks abroad from Yemen.

 A CIA drone strike killed Anwar al-Awlaki, a U.S. citizen linked to Al Qaeda in the Arabian Peninsula, earlier this year.